Saturday, November 10, 2018

 There has only been one serious downside to concentrated time in meditation: it has made me exquisitely sensitive to other people's energy.
 I dread going into a busy supermarket, or worse, a crowded mall, because it's like dredging through a thick swamp of other people's crap.
 This empathic intuition is an unwanted gift that came with my new spiritual sensitivity; it seems you can't have one without the other.
 When I get away from the crowds or a particularly distasteful person, I clear the heavy energy that I've just bumped into.
 If I don't, I can barely recover my footing and for a few hours I'll sink into a funk.
 I can't shake it like I used to; now I absorb it into my auric field so I must cleanse myself to stay emotionally afloat.

-I was raised in a conservative Christian home where I was taught at church to treat each other as my brothers and sisters.
-But saying we are all the same, that I am you, takes compassion a step farther.
-Brothers and sisters fight and have differences-but you would never oppose yourself or lie to yourself.
-You care for yourself, but you wouldn't feel lust for yourself!
-That's what is absent from the sadhu: desire.
-I feel love is present, but not lustful desire.
-If they are me, it only makes sense that I will tend to their needs, minus the lust.
-Central to the Sadhus way of life is desire-lessness, for with age one comes to see that self-centered attachment only causes pain.
-The Brahma Purana also references duality, pointing out that as long as I view the world as "me and them," I'm living in the false perception of duality.
-My favorite illustration of "This is That" happened while I was cooking breakfast.
-A tiny bug, so tiny it could barely be seen came marching across the plate that I was ladling eggs onto one morning.
-Without thinking, I roughly shook it off.
-I've probably done that a hundred times, smashing a bug or hitting it away; but this time was different.
-I heard a voice: "This is That," and That was the bug.
-The tiny, helpless bug that I had flung across the room with no regard for its existence which could have been me.
-I froze in place.
-If I were that tiny helpless bug, not knowing I had landed on someone's breakfast plate, what would I want?
+My favorite illustration of "This is That" happened while I was cooking breakfast years back.
+A tiny bug (yes, another bug story), so tiny it could barely be seen, came marching across the plate that I was ladling eggs onto.
+Irritated, I roughly shook it off.
+I've probably done that a hundred times, smashing a bug or flicking it away.
+But this time was different.
+I heard a voice say: "This is That," and the That was the bug.
+I had flung a tiny, helpless bug across the room with no regard for its existence, and according to Buddhism, Hinduism, and other Eastern religions, That could have been me!
+If I were that tiny innocent soul, not knowing I had landed on someone's breakfast plate by accident, what would I want?
 Certainly not to be flipped into oblivion.
 Why hadn't I taken a moment of my time and opened the door, gently releasing it outside where it belonged?
-Even though it was just an insignificant bug, still, This is That.
+Even though it was an insignificant bug, still-This is That.
 I felt so bad; I thought about my callousness all day.

 And what of those ascetics who practice austerities, intentionally depriving the body of sense pleasures-do I believe in doing that?
 Austerities are not for the purpose of showing off.
 They are to remind the devotee that they are not the body.
 For example: fasting makes you deny the hunger instinct, proving that you have mastery over your senses.
 Why is this important?
 Because if you identify with the body and not with the soul, you can be driven like a slave here and there by the craving body.
 The false beliefs that you and I are separate and that I am only my body keep me from attaining the ultimate goal, which is mukti (liberation).
 While I'm not a fan of fasting due to my hypoglycemia, I wanted to offer an austerity of some kind, so I decided upon observing silence from waking until noon.
 The first few days, I forgot to be silent more than I remembered it; speaking my mind was second nature and automatic.
 I couldn't believe how difficult it was to keep my mouth shut!
 In my first month of renunciation, I learned many lessons about staying true to the path, mostly lessons about desire and release.
 I learned that I desire much more often and vehemently than I think I do, and that releasing desire frees the universe to give you unexpected gifts.
 Christ confirmed: "It is better to give than to receive."
 When we let go, God has room to work.